Ways to Use Channels

 Zello can also be a social radio platform for you or a business.
 This can be a great way to advertise your business.
 If you are an aspiring radio host, you can use Zello for podcasting or doing radio shows.
 For this type of show, you would use the “Listen only” or broadcast-only channel type.
 Only the owner and mods can talk, but anybody can listen.
 Make sure to promote your Zello podcast or radio show through social media (YouTube, Twitter, Facebook), with the times and dates of the broadcasts.
 Invite guest speakers and make them mods so they can participate in an interactive chat with each other.
 Send out invites to people who would be interested in listening to your podcasts or radio shows.

-If you need step-by-step information on how to use channels, go to the Quick Start Guides for IPhone, Android, and Blackberry located in the Support forum http://support.zello.com/home
+If you need step-by-step information on how to use channels, go to the User Guides for IPhone and Android located in the Support forum http://support.zello.com/home